 - Queensland Training Subsidies List

-Funded by the Queensland Government Department of Education and Training, the Certificate 3 Guarantee supports eligible individuals to complete their first post-school Certificate III qualification to improve their opportunity to transition into employment, re-enter the workforce or advance their career.
+Funded by the Queensland Department of Employment, Small Business and Training, the Certificate 3 Guarantee supports eligible individuals to complete their first post-school Certificate III qualification to improve their opportunity to transition into employment, re-enter the workforce or advance their career.

-To view the Queensland Department of Education and Training Certificate 3 Guarantee Program Fact Sheet, please click here.
+To view the Queensland Department of Employment, Small Business and Training’s Certificate 3 Guarantee Program Fact Sheet, please click here.